 It is likely that an abusive ex might breach the separation agreement or custody schedule.
 Your ex is not abiding by the terms of your custody agreement if they are constantly picking up the child late or returning them later than agreed upon, keeps the child overnight when that has been prohibited, or schedules activities with your child that occur during your custody time.
 In these scenarios you should remain calm and avoid confronting your ex directly.
 It may be a good idea to start with having your attorney send a letter to your ex that states they must uphold their obligation regarding the child custody agreement.
 If this does not work, you can request mediation, ask the judge to make changes, or even file a motion for contempt.

 Co-parenting is not easy, and the difficulties are certainly more complex when your ex has caused you severe physical or emotional harm.
-It may prove challenging, but it is not impossible to remain safe while upholding your co-parenting commitments.
+It may prove challenging, but it is not impossible to remain safe while co-parenting with an abuser.
 We hope that these tips will help as you navigate this troubling time.
 One of the most valuable things a former abuse victim needs is support.
 You are not alone in this, and by setting appropriate boundaries you can ensure your own security and well-being while allowing your children to keep their other parent in their life.